 ● Ectasia – it usually appears in 1 in 15.000 patients after LASIK surgery.

 LASIK is one of the most common laser eye surgeries used to correct refractive errors.
-Post-operatory success rates range from 92% to 98%.
+Post-operatory LASIK patient reviews set the success rates between 92% and 98%.
 This is the reason why LASIK gained so much popularity in recent years.

 It’s very important to mention that there are no known long term side effects from LASIK surgery.
 It’s also worthy to mention the fact that LASIK does not guarantee perfect vision, although many patients do obtain it after a few weeks from surgery.